Skip to main content

 • Insert the three bolts + washers through the three large holes.

-11. Locate the four M2 bolts, four M4 washers, and stepper motor.
+7. Locate the four M2 bolts, four M2 washers, and smaller of the two hex keys.
 Place a washer on each of the four bolts.
-Insert the motor shaft through the circular hole in the wooden motor mount base.
-Line up the four holes in the face of the motor with the four small holes surrounding the large motor face hole.
+Insert the motor through the square slot in the PCB so that the shaft protrudes out of the wooden motor base.
+Orient the motor so that the wires point down towards the open space on the PCB.

-• Locate the four M2 bolts, four M4 washers, and stepper motor.
+• Locate the four M2 bolts, four M2 washers, and smaller of the two hex keys.

 • Place a washer on each of the four bolts.

-• Make sure the white plastic wire housing of the motor faces down as shown here.
+• Make sure the white plastic wire housing of the motor faces down as shown in the second image.

-• Thread the four M2 bolts into the four holes in the motor mount base from the front and secure the motor by using the M1.5 hex wrench to tighten the four bolts.
+• Thread the four M2 bolts into the four holes in the motor mount base from the front of this assembly and secure the motor by using the smaller hex wrench to tighten the four bolts.

 Using the short end of the nut driver here is good because there is room to get a lot of leverage on the turns